 First, it indicates the mapping from a given oneM2M resource to local resource(s) hosted at an AE.
 Figure 6.2.4.1.1-1 presents an example, where an AE registers to a CSE and a <AE> resource is created.
 A <Rsrc-1> child resource of <AE> is also created which has some attributes and child resources as well.
 The AE hosts some local resources such as <localRsrc-1>, <localRsrc-2>, etc. The resourceMappingRules contains mapping rules that indicate the relationship between oneM2M resources/attributes and locally hosted resources at the AE.
 Five mapping rule examples are illustrated in Figure 6.2.4.1.1-1.
 For instance, attribute-1 of <Rsrc-1> maps to <localRsrc-1> locally hosted at the AE.
 Not shown in Figure 6.2.4.1.1-1, but resourceMappingRules can also include other information such as retargeting filter criteria, retargeting schedule, retargeting policies, etc.

-The Hosting CSE can automatically and intelligently determine if and how a received CRUD request on a given resource/attribute should be retargeted to an AE based on information contained in resourceMappingRules.
-Still taking Figure 6.2.4.1.1-1 as an example, if the Hosting CSE receives a RETRIEVE request on attribute-1 of <Rsrc-1>, it will automatically retarget or forward the RETRIEVE request to <localRsrc-1> at the AE according to the MappingRule-1.
+The Hosting CSE can automatically and intelligently determine if and how a received request on a given resource/attribute should be retargeted to an AE based on information contained in resourceMappingRules.
+Still taking Figure 6.2.4.1.1-1 as an example, if the Hosting CSE receives a RETRIEVE request on attribute-1 of <Rsrc-1>, it will automatically retarget the RETRIEVE request to <localRsrc-1> at the AE according to the MappingRule-1.
 As also shown in Figure 6.2.4.1.1-1, resourceMappingRules can be applied to the given resource <Rsrc-1> and/or its child resources, which can be described as retargeting scope and included in resourceMappingRules as well.

-In summary, this new common attribute resourceMappingRules can be introduced to various types of existing or future new oneM2M resources (e.g. <flexContainer>, <mgmtObj>, <container>, <timeSeries>, etc.) and it can be leveraged by the Hosting CSE to flexibly and efficiently determine and perform retargeting a received CRUD requests to an AE.
+In summary, this new common attribute resourceMappingRules can be introduced to various types of existing or future new oneM2M resources (e.g. <flexContainer>, <mgmtObj>, <container>, <timeSeries>, etc.) and it can be leveraged by the Hosting CSE to flexibly and efficiently determine and perform retargeting a received requests to an AE.

 Figure 6.2.4.1.1-1: Mapping between oneM2M Resources/Attributes at a Hosting CSE and Local Resources at an AE